CTU-Bern/unibeCols/README.md

 <img src="man/figures/README-base-1.png" width="100%" />

-… and can also be used to colour text (syntax and result depends on the output format, the following should work for HTML):
+… and can also be used to colour text (syntax and result depends on the output format, the following should work for HTML, but not github):

 ``` r
 cat(paste0('<p style="color:', unibeRed(), '">This should be red</p>'))